Qatar: Energy

 As of 2016, Qatar's proven oil reserves were estimated at 25.2 billion barrels, positioning it as the 13th largest globally, accounting for approximately 1.53% of the world's total reserves.

-During the 1980s, Qatar's economy faced a downturn from 1982 to 1989 due to OPEC-imposed quotas on crude oil production and declining oil prices, which led to reduced oil earnings.
-This economic strain forced the Qatari government to cut spending, resulting in a recessionary business climate and layoffs of expatriate staff.
-Despite these challenges, the late 1980s saw improvements, with profits around QR420 million in 1989 and increased production in sectors like ethylene and sulfur.

-The 1990s marked a period of economic recovery, driven by the development of the North Field, one of the world's largest natural gas fields.
-This development attracted a growing expatriate workforce, particularly from Egypt and South Asia, contributing to the country's economic diversification and growth.

 Qatar's proven reserves of gas are the third-largest in the world, exceeding 250 trillion cubic feet (7,000 km^{3}).
-The economy was boosted in 1991 by completion of the $1.5-billion Phase I of North Field gas development.
+The economy was boosted in 1991 by completion of the US$1.5B Phase I of North Field gas development.
 In 1996, the Qatargas project began exporting liquefied natural gas to Japan.

 Qatar's heavy industrial projects, all based in Umm Said, include a refinery with a 50,000 barrels (8,000 m^{3}) per day capacity, a fertiliser plant for urea and ammonia, a steel plant, and a petrochemical plant.
 All these industries use gas for fuel.
 Most are joint ventures between European and Japanese firms and the state-owned QatarEnergy.
 The US is the major equipment supplier for Qatar's oil and gas industry, and US companies are playing a major role in North Field gas development.